 - The lack of blood ties is no barrier to love--this fact is proven again and again by adoptive parents and their kids.

-- Adoption isn’t a second-best parenting option--some adoptive parents choose adoption over having biological children.
-Other parents have biological children and children by adoption.
+- Adoption isn’t a second-best parenting option--some adoptive parents choose adoption instead of having biological children.
+Other parents have biological children before or after adopting.

 Opening up adoption